Russia, Ukraine trade blame for deadly attack on POW prison

 Neither claim could be independently verified.

 Denis Pushilin, the leader of the internationally unrecognized Donetsk republic, said the prison held 193 inmates.
-He didn’t specify how many were Ukrainian POWs.
+He did not specify how many were Ukrainian POWs.

 The deputy commander of the Donetsk separatist forces, Eduard Basurin, suggested that Ukraine decided to strike the prison to prevent captives from revealing key military information.